habibatabay/mvts-ano-eval-changed/README.md

-# Skeleton-Based Anomaly Detection in Time Series: An Evaluation of Deep Learning Methods on E-Exam Proctoring Data
+# Semi-Supervised Skeleton-Based Anomaly Detection in Electronic-Exam Videos a

 ## Original Authors:
 A. Garg, W. Zhang, J. Samaran, R. Savitha and C. -S. Foo, "An Evaluation of Anomaly Detection and Diagnosis in Multivariate Time Series," in IEEE Transactions on Neural Networks and Learning Systems, doi: 10.1109/TNNLS.2021.3105827.